vimcasts/vimcasts.org/source/blog/vim-workshop-wroclaw.md

 READMORE

 What can you expect from a Vimcasts workshop?
 Dirty hands.
-We learn best by doing, so I wonâ€™t lecture you.
-Instead, weâ€™ll work through excercises designed to reveal the best practices of working with Vim.
+We learn best by doing, so I won’t lecture you.
+Instead, we’ll work through excercises designed to reveal the best practices of working with Vim.
 The material will tie in with my upcoming book, [Practical Vim][p].

 ## Future dates for workshops